 - Deal with the aftermath of harassment

-- Identifying Harassment
+- Two Types of Harassment

 - An Anti-Harassment Policy: What Should Be Covered

-Module Five: Proper Restaurant Procedures
+Module Four: Proper Procedures

-- If You are Being Harassed
+- If You Are Being Harassed

-Module Six: False Allegations
+Module Five: False Allegations

 - How to Address the Situation